Nationhood: Memory and Hope

 Nationhood: Memory and Hope is a new exhibition of powerful and poignant photography celebrating the diversity of the UK today.

-The cornerstone is The Necessity of Seeing, a major new collection of constructed images by the acclaimed Ethiopian photographer Aïda Muluneh.
-Shot through the artist’s surrealist lens at iconic locations in Bradford, Belfast, Cardiff, and Glasgow, these layered and complex images reveal the overlooked stories, forgotten histories and quiet moments that shape who we are.
+At its centre is The Necessity of Seeing, a new series of constructed images by acclaimed Ethiopian photographer Aïda Muluneh.
+Created in iconic locations across Bradford, Belfast, Cardiff and Glasgow, these surreal and layered works bring overlooked stories and forgotten histories into sharp focus.

-First seen on billboards around Bradford in autumn 2024, the exhibition also presents A Portrait of Us, Muluneh’s potent black and white photographs of unsung community heroes from the same four cities.
+First presented on billboards throughout Bradford in autumn 2024, the exhibition also features A Portrait of Us, Muluneh’s striking black and white photographs of community figures whose quiet work sustains the cities they call home.

-New, or never before seen, photographic portraits by seven rising stars in UK photography explore issues of history, identity, race, gender, and religion:
+Alongside this, new and previously unseen portraits by seven rising voices in UK photography explore themes of history, identity, race, gender and religion.
+The exhibiting artists are:

 - Roz Doherty